Hegesias of Cyrene: Life

-Diogenes Laërtius describes Hegesias as the pupil of Paraebates, who was a pupil of Epitimedes, who was a pupil of Antipater of Cyrene, who was a pupil of Aristippus (c.
+Diogenes Laërtius describes Hegesias as the pupil of Paraebates, who was a pupil of Epitimides, who was a pupil of Antipater of Cyrene, who was a pupil of Aristippus (c.
 435 – c.
 360 BC).
 He was the fellow-student of Anniceris, but he differed from Anniceris by presenting the system which Anniceris softened and improved in its most nihilistic form.